Trey-Scheid/privacy-in-practice/README.md

 │
 ├─ poster.pdf            <- Conference Poster
 │
-├─ requirements.txt      <- Built with conda for executing run.py
+├─ environment.yml      <- Built with conda for executing run.py
 │
 ├─ config/               <- parameters for run.py and each other .py │